open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX Reference/HeartbeatDevice.rst

     * - BeatHz
       - uint
-      - Rate at which beats are produced
+      - Rate at which beats are produced in Hz.